 Before implementing these restrictive measures, the Russian government sought to orchestrate a campaign in favor of the invasion.
 As displayed on Reddit, Russian influencers posted videos to social media echoing the Kremlin’s baseless claims of a “genocide” against Russian speakers in Ukraine.

-These silencing tactics have prompted many people in Russia to enlist the use of virtual private networks, or VPNs, to access blocked social media networks and news sites.
-For example, on Twitter, the hacking group, Anonymous, instructs people to leave fake Google reviews of Russian businesses and restaurants to inform its citizens about the war.
+These silencing tactics have prompted many people in Russia to use virtual private networks, or VPNs, to access blocked social media networks and news sites.
+For example, on Twitter, the hacking group Anonymous instructs people to leave fake Google reviews of Russian businesses and restaurants to inform its citizens about the war.

 Social Media’s Crackdown on Russia